 - Research customs of various cultures and practice those traditions.
 Explore different countries, religions, and don't forget the rich Appalachian culture in Virginia.

-- Start a fitness routine together--yoga, walking, aerobics, hiking.
-Everyone waits until the new year, but get a one-month head start.
+- Start a fitness routine together - yoga, walking, aerobics, hiking.
+Everyone waits until the new year, but get a head start.
 It also is great for your mental health.

 - "Gift" what you already have.
 For young children, the anticipation of a wrapped package is gift enough.
 Collect children's books from around the house, wrap them, and then unwrap one each night and read it as a family.